EtowTheOfficeCat/Reactor-Engineer/README.md

 This Should give you a more clear Idea of how the game will look like.
 This there is the Reactor Control Panel from where the player will do most of the interaction with the reactor output and the reactor temperature.

+as you can see it has a large array of buttons for the player to push as well as places for UI to inform the player about the reactors current status.

-All Programms and Assets are my own creations!
+All Programms and Assets are my own creations!:)

 I will Hopefully Upload more about this project soon!!Stay Tuned :D